z900collector/CPU32-Assembler/isa.md

  "i" is an Instruction
  "S" is a Source Register
  "D" is a Destination Register.
+ "-" Not defined (zero)

-For Instructions that do not use registers, the S & D bits are basically 0.
+For Instructions that do not use registers, the S & D bits are basically 0 unless they are reused for soething else.

 # Instruction Set Architecture (ISA)